 Burke Institute and taxing multinationals

-Sir, – The “Edmund Burke Institute” declares that “aggressive” tax reassessments by the Revenue Commissioners are damaging Ireland’s reputation among foreign multinationals (Business, March 24th).
+Sir, – The Burke Institute is concerned about “aggressive” tax reassessments being taken by our Revenue Commissioners against multinationals (“‘Aggressive’ tax reassessments damaging Ireland’s reputation, group claims”, Business, March 24th).

 Revenue’s action seems to me to be entirely reasonable, given that the same multinationals indulge in their own, extremely aggressive, tax planning.